What's fueling the opioid epidemic?

 "I think, too often, there is too much of a focus on Narcan and naloxone as a fix.
 That treats the acute episode but doesn't address the underlying condition," Fiellin said.

 "Survivors of opioid overdose are at multiple-fold risk for repeat events and ultimately having a fatal overdose.
 So resources need to be brought to decrease their subsequent risk," he said.
-"Typically, what happens in individuals who have opioid misuse disorder is, their level of physical tolerance develops to the point where they are rarely continuing to use opioids for the high or euphoria.
+"Typically, what happens in individuals who have opioid use disorder is, their level of physical tolerance develops to the point where they are rarely continuing to use opioids for the high or euphoria.
 They are oftentimes using the opioids to help with the withdrawal."

 Therefore, after overdose patients are treated with naloxone, they should receive treatment for the underlying addiction, Fiellin said.
 For instance, methadone and buprenorphine are medications that can treat narcotic drug addiction.